Beramos/DS-Julia2925/README.md

 ## Getting started
 There are two ways to download the notebooks.
-1. If you are used to github, you can clone this repository to your computer.
+1. If you are used to Github, you can clone this repository to your computer.
 2. Download the notebooks from this link **(WIP)**

 ### Installing Julia